pleaobraga/react-scaffold/README.md

 ### Components Pages

-The architecture for the js files is like follow the example
+The architecture for the components is:

 ```
 components